ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 ## Virtual Private Service Endpoints
 {: #vpe-endpoints}

 The following table lists regions where {{site.data.keyword.keymanagementserviceshort}} service supports VPE.
 It also lists {{site.data.keyword.keymanagementserviceshort}} endpoints supported from each region.
 You can connect to {{site.data.keyword.keymanagementserviceshort}} service in another region using supported endpoints.
-For example, from the Sydney region, you can use {{site.data.keyword.keymanagementserviceshort}} service in us-south region using us-south endpoint.
+For example, from the Sydney region, you can use {{site.data.keyword.keymanagementserviceshort}} service in `us-south` region using the us-south endpoint.

 | Region  | Endpoints Supported in Region | CRN |
 |---------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|